roughiz/bsd-icmp-rootkit/README.md

 ## Send a command to the remote rootkit

-You can send a command to the rootkit, with the hping3 tool by sending an icmp echo with a payload.
+You can send a command to the rootkit, with the hping3 tool (try apt-get install hping3 if you want to install it) by sending an icmp echo with a payload.
 To make this, you can execute the script :
 ```
 $ ./sendcmd.sh [ip address of the remote machine or the hostname]